 How to Remove a Cosigner from a Loan

-Sometimes, a primary borrower may want to remove a cosigner from a loan.
-This is usually possible once they have improved their credit score or increased their income.
-They can do this by refinancing the loan or by applying for a cosigner release.
-However, not all lenders offer this option, and it typically requires a credit check and proof of income.
+Borrowers may want to remove a cosigner once their credit improves or their income increases.
+This can sometimes be done by refinancing the loan or applying for a cosigner release, though not all lenders offer this option.
+Lenders usually require a credit check and proof of income before approving the change.

 Bottom Line